 You will need to pay:

 - The title fee.

-For more fee information, contact the Oklahoma Tax Commission directly.
+For fee information, contact the Oklahoma Tax Commission directly.

 Trailers for personal use only, even if pulled on public roadways, do not require registrations, tags, or titles in Oklahoma.

 Farm trailers are exempt from titling, but may be registered voluntarily if you wish to receive a farm tag.
-Registering your farm trailer will cost you $7 each year.
+Registering your farm trailer will cost you $7 annually.

 NOTE: If your trailer does not have a vehicle identification number (VIN), the serial number or your Social Security number (SSN) will be used as its identification.